Batherson stars as Senators shut out Canadiens 4-0

 Montreal lost for the fifth time in seven games.
 It has managed just 11 goals during the tough stretch.

-Carey Price finished with 11 saves for the Canadiens.
+Carey Price finished with 11 saves for the Canadiens, who were coming off a 2-1 victory over Calgary on Friday.
 Price returned to the lineup after missing six games with a lower-body injury.

+“We just need to find some consistency,” Price said.
+“Everybody in the league wants to find that.
+Everybody in this league wants to win and everybody’s playing hard.

+“We’ve just got to find a way to do it on a nightly basis.”

 The rebuilding Senators improved to 5-3-0 against the Canadiens this season, with three of their six road wins in 2021 coming at the Bell Centre.